How Can You Keep Your Great Engineers From Quitting?

 You need to act to save people before they are ready to leave.

-Dave was another cofounder and VP Engineering of Maxim, so maybe he could help.
+Dave was another co-founder of Maxim.
+Plus Dave was the VP Engineering, so maybe he could help.
 Dave was a legend in the Analog IC industry.
 He designed maybe the most well known Analog IC ever, the uA714, when he was at Fairchild.

 Dave Fullagar was also a super nice guy, so I knew he would likely try and help.
 I told Dave what was going on with the other Dave.
 I ended my pitch by saying, “Someone who’s accomplished what Dave has for Maxim should leave on his own accord and not be pushed out.”